Mike Milbury

 Michael James Milbury (born June 17, 1952) is an American former professional ice hockey player and current sports announcer.
 He played for twelve seasons in the National Hockey League (NHL), all for the Boston Bruins.
-He helped the Bruins reach the Stanley Cup Finals in 1977 and 1978.
-He is also a member of the U.S hockey hall of fame.
+He helped the Bruins reach the Stanley Cup Final in 1977 and 1978.
+He was inducted into the U.S hockey hall of fame in 2006.

 Milbury later served as assistant general manager under Harry Sinden and head coach for Boston, as well as general manager and head coach for the New York Islanders.
 He served as a television color commentator and analyst for the NHL on NBC from 2007 to 2021.

 Playing career

 Colgate University

 Milbury was a three-year letterman at Colgate University from 1972 to 1974.
 A defenseman who wore uniform number 7, he was the team's co-leader in assists with 19 in his junior year.
 As a senior captain, he had his best season with the Red Raiders with 30 points (4 goals, 26 assists).
 He also led the squad in penalty minutes in both campaigns with 68 in 1973 and 85 in 1974.
 His totals in 76 games played were 6 goals, 55 assists, 61 points and 203 penalty minutes.